-It is possible to have all call buttons diverted to the master number outside certain hours or when auxiliary output AO1 has been set to mode 03 (auxiliary output AO1 is used as a monitoring input).
-If there is no master number stored, the intercom will beep and the busy LED will flash once to indicate no call is taking place (if the speech board is switched ON, this will announce "the phone is switched off please try later").

-For this feature to work a time band must be setup and a master number stored (to setup the time band and store a master number follow the SMS programming section on page 38 or the relevant steps in the GSMSK PC software manual).
-A switched common and normally open (CO/NO) trigger needs to be used to enable or disable call divert to master number and the auxiliary output AO1 must be wired as shown in Fig.22.
+It is possible to have all call buttons diverted to the master number outside certain hours or when auxiliary output A1 has been set to mode 03 (auxiliary output A1 is used as a monitoring input).
+If there is no master number stored, the intercom will beep and the busy LED will flash once to indicate no call is taking place (if the speech board is switched on, this will announce "the phone is switched off please try later").
+For this feature to work a time band must be setup and a master number stored (to setup the time band and store a master number follow the SMS programming section on pages 36 and 38 or the relevant steps in the GSMSK PC software manual).
+A switched C/NO trigger needs to be used to enable or disable call divert to master number and the auxiliary output A1 must be wired as shown in Fig.14.